sublabdev/curve25519-kotlin/README.md

 # Sublab's Curve25519 Kotlin library

-This is a Kotlin repository which shares common functionality across most of our repositories which solve separate problems in Substrate ecosystem.
+This is a Kotlin repository which implements [curve25519 algorithm](https://en.wikipedia.org/wiki/Curve25519).
+Used in our [sr25519 encryption algorithm](https://github.com/sublabdev/sr25519-kotlin) implementation.

-So this is a good place to store new types that do not exist in Kotlin environment, but required for Substrate to work, such as Rust-specific types; some syntax sugar to enhance development speed and code readability; and different conversions between multiple types that happens frequently.
+Shouldn't be really modified unless some bugs are found.

 ## Sublab